-Most beautiful places in Sardinia you have to see on the island
+Most beautiful places to see in Sardinia

 The most beautiful places in Sardinia